Home >

 • Key skills and certifications: It mentions proficiency in SQL, Python, and Tableau, which are critical tools for a data analyst.
 The mention of an "Advanced Data Science" certification from IBM further strengthens the candidate’s qualifications.

-• Absence of personal pronouns: The summary avoids the use of personal pronouns, which helps maintain a professional and focused tone.
+• Absence of personal pronouns: The summary avoids the USe of personal pronouns, which helps maintain a professional and focUSed tone.
 This style is often preferred in resume writing as it directs attention to the candidate's skills and achievements without personal bias.

 • Comprehensive yet concise: This comprehensive approach ensures that a potential employer quickly grasps the candidate’s qualifications and potential value to the organization.